r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 ```

 Again, there is only one version of the toolchain available at a time and
 the file name includes the version numbers.
 If you are re-running this
-command, you may want to delete first the old version of the toolchain
+command, please delete first the old version of the toolchain archive and
-archive and the unpacked directory.
+the unpacked directory.

 It makes sense to save the settings of environment variables to a file, say
 named `e` and then include it via `. e` after logging in, when needed.